🎙️ Elevate your sound, silence the noise — be the studio everyone envies!

 TroyStudio Thick Acoustic Foam Panels are 12x12x2 inch high-density polyurethane tiles designed to absorb broadband sound with an NRC of 0.8.
-Their unique groove design enhances both acoustic performance and modern aesthetics.
-Flame retardant and eco-friendly, these lightweight panels are easy to cut and install, making them ideal for recording studios, home theaters, and streaming setups seeking to eliminate echo and improve sound clarity.
+Their unique groove design enhances both sound clarity and room aesthetics.
+Flame retardant and eco-friendly, these lightweight panels install easily with minimal wall damage, making them ideal for recording studios, home theaters, and streaming rooms seeking professional-level noise reduction and echo control.

 L**C